sagamusix/JDTools/readme.md

 # History

+## v0.9 (2022-08-01)

+- Convert to / from JD-08 .svd format.
+Note that these files typically contain 256 patches (all 4 banks of 64 patches).
+The JD-800, JD-990 and the JD-800 VST can only access the first 64 patches, Zenology can access all 256 of them.
+In a future version, splitting these files into four individual files for each bank will be possible.

 ## v0.8 (2022-07-31)

 - Convert to / from JD-800 VST and Zenology .bin format
-- Convert to / from JD-08 / ZC1 hardware .svz format
+- Convert to / from ZC1 hardware .svz format
 - JD-990 to JD-800 conversion: Aftertouch bend depth is now initialized to +/-0 instead of -36 for special setups if no key uses aftertouch bend

 ## v0.7 (2022-07-25)